ankitbioinfo/NiCo_Documentation/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NiCo: Niche analysis of single-cell resolution of spatial cells
+NiCo: Niche covariation analysis of spatial transcriptomics data
 ================================================================